akalaszi/morphline-addons/README.md

 ```

 ## dispatchingLoadSolr
 Inserts the record into an already existing Solr collection.
 The collection name to insert the current record to should be  given at the **targetCollection** field for every record.
-The **collection** field of solr collection must point to a collection whose schema is identical to the target collection.
+The **collection** field of the solrLocator must point to a collection, whose schema is identical to the targetCollection.
 Nothing will be inserted into this latter collection.

 ```
 {